Vitamin B12 loading of the brain happens predominantly in the womb, with little

 methylcobalamin deficiency.
 Lancet, 18: 1127-9

-Graham etal, 1992 Long-term neurologic
+etal, 1992 Long-term neurologic consequences of nutritional vitamin B12

-consequences of nutritional vitamin B12 deficiency in infants.
+deficiency in infants.
 J Ped.
 121:710-4

 Stockebrand etal, 2018 A mouse model of creatine transporter deficiency reveals